Stir Fry

 Servings and Cooking Time

 This recipe serves 2 people.
-Preparation time is about 15 minutes, and cooking time is approximately 10 minutes.
+Preparation time is approximately 10 minutes, and cooking time is about 10 minutes.

 Nutritional Value